-Since centuries council housing has been the key to help the vulnerable section of the society to get a home and keep the homeless safe.
+Since centuries council housing has been the key to helping the vulnerable section of society to get a home and keeping the homeless safe.
 Council has built over 5.5 million homes contributing to finding homes for millions of people.

-However since past 10 years the council housing has slumped and now they are only building average 1400 homes in a year becuase of government restrictions.
+However, since the past 10 years council housing has slumped and now they are only building an average of 1400 homes in a year because of government restrictions.

 You are eligible for council housing if you are

 You can go to your local council or social housing to book a house.
-If the application gets accepted you will be put on a waiting list for people who need council home.
-The council then prioritizes the application based on urgency of an individual.
-The allocation scheme for council will give details for prioriy for home n the same region.
+If the application gets accepted you will be put on a waiting list for people who need council homes.
+The council then prioritizes the application based on the urgency of an individual.
+The allocation scheme for the council will give details for priority for homes in the same region.

 Being on the waiting list does not guarantee you a home.
 You might be offered a home by your housing association or local council.